copperwater/xNetHack/doc/xnh-changelog-7.0.md

     teleportation trap, hole, or some escape item to provide a way out for anyone who teleports in without a way out.
 - Adult gold dragons emit light in a radius of 2 rather than 1.
+- Shopkeepers value dragon-scaled armor significantly higher than they would normally.

 ### Interface changes